Jerry has a message for everyone who is diagnosed with prediabetes.

 So for a few months, Jerry did nothing.
 At 54, he figured it was too late for him to make any big changes in his life anyway.

 On his 18th wedding anniversary, Jerry's wife, Laura, gave him a present that changed his attitude.
 It was a scrapbook of photos from camping trips they'd taken during their marriage.
-One showed Jerry and Laura atop Half Dome in Yosemite National Park, smiling like crazy.
+One showed Jerry and Laura atop a mountain, smiling like crazy.

 With the book came a note from Laura.
 It said, "Let's still be doing this 18 years from now."